DFreds/code-peek-atom/README.md

 More will be coming soon.

 ## Adding A Language
 If you'd like to add your own language, send me a regex string or make a pull request that adds one that will correctly find the first line of a function using a known name for that language in all cases.
+Currently, Code Peek only supports languages that use curly brackets to indicate the start and end of a function.
+In the future, tab based languages such as Python will be supported.

 Examples for a function called REPLACE:
 * JS - /function\s\*REPLACE\s\*\(|REPLACE\s\*(=|:)\s\*function\s\*\\(/